 - Team collaboration platforms and enterprise social networks are where the real social learning takes place – so this is where you should encourage people to connect, converse and collaborate – not in a separate social learning platform.

-- When comes to content and “learning opportunities”, don’t think NIMBY (Not In My Back Yard) and reinvent the wheel.
+- When comes to content and “learning opportunities”, don’t think NIH (Not Invented Here) and reinvent the wheel.
 Curate what’s already available and make it available as close to the point of need as possible (i.e where people go for other internal content) – not in a silo (learning platform) that is rarely used.

 - If some specific (organisational) content is required, then don’t create and impose unpopular and unappealing (e-learning) courses on people; provide short, flexible-use resources that can be produced in a variety of formats.